modular/modular/KGEN/docs/public/programming-manual.md

 are immutable references outstanding, and prevents having multiple mutable references to the same value.
 You are allowed to have multiple borrows (as the call to “`useSomethingBig`” does above) but cannot pass something by mutable reference and borrow at the same time.
+(TODO: Not currently enabled).

 2. Small values like “`Int`”, “`Float`”, and “`SIMD`” are passed directly in machine registers instead of through an extra indirection (this is because they